 Beyond this, the coil windings need to be non-inductive, current flow must not elicit significant self-heating and DC and AC (up to 500 Hz) must be provided for.
 Also, it is important to ensure that a negligible amount of heat will be conducted along the sheath, internal wires and insulators.

 It is worth pointing out that the assemblies detailed can also be used with metals other than platinum.
 A wide range of shapes and sizes is available, the only major restrictions being wire support, contamination resistance and an adequate electrical resistance with appropriate insulation.
 For example, surface areas can be made large in proportion to the volume occupied to encourage fast response.
 Alternatively, the RTD can be made very small to allow for point temperature sensing or the sensor could be made long, or large, to facilitate temperature averaging over whatever length, or area, is required.

-RTD Element Styles for Temperature Sensors
+Types of RTD Elements for Temperature Sensors

 Various construction methods have been used in the development of RTD’s.
 They include: Callendar’s original, with its mica cross around which the platinum wire was wound (problems included dehydration and embrittlement of the mica for exposed sensors, and condensation in gas filled and sealed versions), porcelain cross varieties with coiled wire (heavy and introducing time lag difficulties), twisted silica strip units forming a helical support for the coil, machined ceramic formers with grooves for the coil and so on.